Tinder exec: I had to protect the company from my own story

 The allegation appears in a lawsuit brought by Tinder co-founder Sean Rad, Pambakian, and eight early employees of the popular dating app.
 They are suing the service's current owners, alleging that they manipulated the valuation of the company to deny them of billions of dollars they were owed.

-The suit, filed Tuesday in state court in New York, seeks at least $2 billion in damages from Match Group and its parent company, IAC/InterActiveCorp.
-The plaintiffs are represented by Orin Snyder of Gibson Dunn, who has represented some of the biggest companies in tech, including Facebook, Apple and Uber.
+The suit, filed Tuesday in state court in New York, seeks at least $2 billion in damages from Match Group (MTCH) and its parent company, IAC/InterActiveCorp (IAC).
+The plaintiffs are represented by Orin Snyder of Gibson Dunn, who has represented some of the biggest companies in tech, including Facebook (FB), Apple (AAPL) and Uber.

+Four of the plaintiffs, who still work at Tinder, were put on paid administrative leave by the company on Tuesday, according to a source familiar with the matter.

 IAC denied the claims and issued a statement calling the suit "meritless" and saying it would "vigorously defend" itself against it.